ligos/readablepassphrasegenerator/README.md

 [Please read the Wiki Homepage for details of using or contributing to the Readable Passphrase Generator](https://github.com/ligos/readablepassphrasegenerator/wiki).

 ## Recent Changes ##
+* Version 1.3.0
+	* 17,548 words in the default dictionary (~2,200 more than 1.2.0)
+	* 1,455 fake words (from [ThisWordDoesNotExist.com](https://www.thisworddoesnotexist.com/)) with option to exclude fake words
+	* Add option to count length by words and letters.
+	* Support .NET Framework 4.5.2, .NET Core 3.1, .NET 6.0.
+* Version 1.2.1
+    * Fix possible IndexOutOfRangeException with combination of Numeric and Custom mutators ([GitHub issue 3](https://github.com/ligos/readablepassphrasegenerator/issues/3))
+    * Fix Numeric and Constant mutators not applied if Upper mutator is disabled ([GitHub issue 2](https://github.com/ligos/readablepassphrasegenerator/issues/2))
 * Version 1.2.0
     * Add constant mutator to improve chances of meeting password requirements.
 	* Fix issue with some custom phrase definitions ([BitBucket issue 15](https://bitbucket.org/ligos/readablepassphrasegenerator/issues/15/custom-phrase-description-unhanded-error))